-The third technique, native mode, has where no overscan compensation done in order to give the user a true cinematic experience.
+In the third technique, native mode, no overscan compensation is done in order to give the user a true cinematic experience.
 This is useful when you do not want any pixel compression (squishing) and do not want to use the mouse to shift the desktop image.